guardian/price-migration-engine/cohort-setup.md

 # How to set up a new cohort

 Previously, cohorts have been separated by product type, i.e.: Newspaper Vouchers and Newspaper Delivery.
+The cohort names reflected this, eg. 'Vouchers2022'.
+This was because the engine was being developed to support new product types while it was in use.
+But cohorts don't need to be product-specific and the whole lot could be put in a single cohort.
+How the cohorts are broken down depends on which subscriptions are ready for migration, either for business or technical reasons.

 The following are the steps required to set up a new cohort of subscriptions due to have their price increased.